Kotlin/kotlinx-browser/README.md

 > Note that the library is experimental, and the API is subject to change.

-The library is compatible with the Kotlin Standard Library not lower than `1.9.23`.
+The library is compatible with the Kotlin Standard Library not lower than `2.2.20-Beta2`.

+(with older Kotlin versions one needs to use `kotlinx-browser` version `0.3`)

 ### Gradle